Where to buy NAC

 Why might I want to buy NAC?

-Because viruses create inflammation and oxidative damage to cells, supplemental antioxidants that perform cellular repair are an excellent line of defense.
-If taken after contracting a viral illness, or experiencing physical or mental stress, NAC is an excellent nutritional aid in returning the body to homeostasis.
+Pathogens create inflammation and oxidative damage to cells, supplemental antioxidants that perform cellular repair are an excellent line of defense.
+When you’re under-the-weather, or experiencing physical or mental stress, NAC is an excellent nutritional aid in returning the body to homeostasis.

-Data from a 2020 study published in Therapeutics and Clinical Risk Management indicated that NAC’s antioxidant, anti-inflammatory, and immune-boosting properties may benefit the body’s defense against acute respiratory illness [3].
-Suffice it to say, there’s been a few acute respiratory illnesses many of us have fervently tried to avoid over the past couple of years.
+Data from a 2020 study published in Therapeutics and Clinical Risk Management indicated that NAC’s antioxidant and immune-boosting properties may benefit the body’s defense against acute respiratory illness [3].
+Suffice it to say, there have been a few acute respiratory illnesses many of us have fervently tried to avoid over the past couple of years.

-The journal Future Microbiology also published a review that named NAC as an immune support supplement for healthcare workers or those who were likely to face repeated exposure to a viral threat [4].
+The journal Future Microbiology also published a review that named NAC as an immune support supplement for healthcare workers or those who were likely to face repeated exposure to a pathogenic threat [4].

 How does NAC work?

 NAC is more than a run-of-the-mill antioxidant.
-Research has shown NAC supplementation is associated with reduced duration and severity of flu [5].
-NAC bolsters the body’s natural immune responses, reduces the amount of respiratory mucus produced, and inhibits the ability of a virus to replicate [5].
+Research has shown NAC supplementation supports a quick recovery when you’re under-the-weather [5].
+NAC bolsters the body’s natural immune responses, reduces the amount of respiratory mucus produced, and inhibits the ability of certain pathogens to replicate [5].

-As viral infections depend on the fast replication of virions within the body, an inhibitory nutrient like NAC may give the body’s immune response a head start in the fight.
-NAC also contributes to a more efficient immune response by inhibiting unnecessary inflammation in the respiratory system [5].
+As some pathogens depend on fast replication within the body, an inhibitory nutrient like NAC may give the body’s immune response a head start in the fight.
+NAC also contributes to a more efficient immune response by promoting healthy levels of inflammation in the respiratory system [5].

 NAC also breaks up or loosens mucus [6].
 It does so through cysteine-mediated disruption to disulfide cross-bridges in the glycoprotein matrix of mucus [6].
 This makes it easier to expel mucus and can reduce the accumulation of mucus in the lungs and respiratory system.